samishken/lab/terraform/terraform-exam-prep/Expressions/expressions.md

 ## Splat Operations
 ## — Splat Expressions
-- A splat expression provides a shorter expression for for expressions
+- A splat expression provides a shorter expression for 'for' expressions

 `What is a splat operator?`
 - A splat operator is represented by an asterisk (*), it originates from the ruby language